The Bethe Ansatz as a Quantum Circuit: The short gates

-This correctly reproduces the result of the single path allowed by the rhs of \eqref{small10} to connect those input and out states The red line in the single path above visits auxiliary qubits which do not have a counterpart in \eqref{small12}.
-The rightmost line entering $L_2$ in \eqref{small12} is a continuation of the ghost leg created by the previous matrix ${\bar \Lambda}$.
+The red line in the single path above visits auxiliary qubits which do not have a counterpart in~\eqref{small12}.
+The rightmost line entering $L_2$ in~\eqref{small12} is a continuation of the ghost leg created by the previous matrix ${\bar \Lambda}$.
 When that leg carries a $\ket{1}$, and before extinguishing it, the mission of $L_2$ is to bring back the $\ket{1}$ into the flow of physical qubits.
-This is the crucial point that makes the equivalence in \eqref{small10} possible.
+This is the crucial point that makes the equivalence in~\eqref{small10} possible.
 An analogous analysis holds for the transition between $\ket{001}$ and $|10\rangle$.
 The graphs

 contribute now